coderkol95/MLOps_stock_prediction/README.md

 - For the successive training runs, the new model would be deployed to the existing online endpoint

 Associated files: `jobs/deploy.yml`, `jobs/deployment.py`

+Currently all the cron jobs have been paused and the endpoint has been deleted to avoid costs.